inverno-io/inverno-mods/inverno-web-server/README.md

      * Creates a book resource.
      *
      * @param book a book
-     * @param exchange the web exchange
+     * @param exchange the Web exchange
      *
      * @return the book resource has been successfully created
      * @throws BadRequestException A book with the same ISBN reference already exist